Skip to content

 Confederal Aviation Industries operates the principal aircraft and aero-engine production facilities:

-• Fighter and strike aircraft production — domestically designed; peer-tier
+• Fighter and strike aircraft production — domestically built Eastern-bloc-pattern airframes (Su-35S / Su-30SM / Su-34 / Su-25SM derivative production)

 • Aero-engine production — domestic with FEZ-anchored foreign-partnership content